 One benefit is that the credit worthiness of the borrower is a moot point.
 The mortgage is backed by the equity in the home and an insurance policy tied to the reverse mortgage.
 So the borrower could have disastrous credit and still obtain the reverse mortgage.

 Although reverse mortgages can be a great program, they have a number of drawbacks and have received a great deal of negative publicity in recent years for a number of reasons.

 - The origination costs are a bit higher than traditional mortgages (maximum $6000 or 2% of loan amount).

-- Because the interest accrues and is added to the principle, the amount of equity left over for the borrower’s children may be minimal depending upon the growth of real estate values (or lack thereof) and possible longevity.
+- Interest accrues and is added to the principle.
+Therefore, the amount of equity left over for the borrower’s children may be minimal.
+It will depend upon the growth of real estate values (or lack thereof) and possible longevity.

-- They are sold by commission-based mortgage brokers who don’t always have the borrower’s best interest in mind.
+- Commission-based mortgage brokers normally sell reverse mortgages.
+Brokers don’t always have the borrower’s best interest in mind.

-- May effect needs based government programs such as Medicaid.
+- Having a reverse mortgage may effect needs based government programs such as Medicaid.
 (Social Security benefits are generally not effected by reverse mortgages)

 When to consider a reverse mortgage

-Throughout my career spanning over 25 years and despite the drawbacks, I have, on numerous occasions, recommended a reverse mortgage.
+Throughout my career and despite the drawbacks, I have, on numerous occasions, recommended a reverse mortgage.
 Also on numerous occasions I have discouraged people from entering into a reverse mortgage.

-The truth of the matter is everything in life has pros and cons.
+The truth is everything in life has pros and cons.
 The question of whether or not a reverse mortgage is right for you depends solely on your personal situation.